releng-tool/releng-tool/README.md

 ## Overview

+releng-tool aims to provide a way for developers to tailor the building of multiple software components to help prepare packages for desired runtime environments (e.g. cross-platform portable packages, embedded targets, etc.).
-When dealing with a project that depends on multiple packages, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects/packages which identify where resources can be fetched, how packages can be extracted and methods to patch, configure, build and install each individual package for a target root.
+When building a package, assets may be located in multiple locations and may require various methods to extract, build and more. releng-tool allows developers to define a set of packages, specifying where resources should be fetched from, how packages should be extracted and the processes for patching, configuring, building and installing each package for a target sysroot.

+The structure of a package depends on the specific project.
+The simplest type is a script-based package, where users can define custom scripts for various stages.
+A package does not need to handle every stage.
+Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types, and SCons) for projects using common build systems.

 For detailed documentation on the releng-tool project, see [releng-tool's documentation][releng-tool-doc].